Background

 How are home dreams identified?

-This symbol is identified by words like home, my house, my place, etc. This symbol is part of summary dream symbols places and lodging.
+This symbol is identified by words like my house, where I live, my place, etc. This symbol is part of summary dream symbols places and lodging.

 Most related